leeprovoost/go-rest-api-template/README.md

 # go-rest-api-template

-Template for building REST Web Services in Golang.
+A template for building REST Web Services in Go.
 Uses gorilla/mux as a router/dispatcher and Negroni as a middleware handler.
 Tested against `go1.15.6 darwin/amd64`.

 ## Introduction